FoundCompBio-Spr22/Git_Week5/README.md

 	 - Now, in the folder for your group, look at the list of scientific names of the 6 species.
 With some internet research, figure out which of these species has been incorrectly included because it does not actually occur in Louisiana and remove it from the list.
 	 - Also, create a corresponding file for the common names of the remaining species, with the same file naming scheme (e.g., LAFish_common.txt).
 Look up the common names for the remaining 5 species and add them to this file.
 	 - Make a commit to your branch after you add or delete each species name.
-  - Because you cloned this repository directly from GitHub, git automatically remembers this original repostitory.
+  - Because you cloned this repository directly from GitHub, git automatically remembers this original repository.
 Try running `git remote -v`.
 Note the name git uses for this remote repository - `origin`.
   - Now we're going to send our updates back to origin.
 In git, this is called `pushing`.
 A couple of things to note: you can push any branch individually, and the changes are sent to _your_ fork of the repo.
 	 - `git push origin <YOUR_BRANCH>`
 	 - GitHub may require that you manually enter your username and personal access token (see above) before it accepts the push.
 If you get tired of doing this, you can set up automatic authentication using ssh.
   - Go back to your fork on GitHub and check that the updates have been pushed.
 Note that you can look at different branches by selecting them from the dropdown menu in the upper left.
   - If all looks good, create a pull request to send your changes back to the main repository on the class page (like you did for last week's assignment).
   - Let me know when you've done this, and I'll merge all the pull requests into the class repo.
-  - Once everyone's updates have been merged, you might want to update your fork with all of the changes.
+  - Once everyone's updates have been merged, you might want to update your local repository with all of the changes.
 The best way to do this is with a "pull".
 But first, you'll need to add the class repo as a remote:
 	 - `git remote add class https://github.com/FoundCompBio-Spr22/LAFauna.git`
 	 - I've used the name __class__ to indicate this new remote, but you can name it whatever you want.
 	 - `git remote -v`
-	 - `git pull class master` (Pulling changes from the master branch of class)
+	 - `git pull class main` (Pulling changes from the main branch of class)
   - Now you've synced your local version of the fork using the class repo, but your fork on GitHub still needs to be updated.
   - Paying attention to which branch you're on locally, run `git push origin <YOUR_BRANCH>`.
   - Now go back to your fork on GitHub and verify that the updates are there.